 Evaluate Your Options

-There are many different kinds of scholarships available to freshmen.
-Scholarships can be awarded based on a student's academic performance, athletic achievement, or financial need.
-They may be provided by universities, private agencies and organizations, or by the state in which a student resides.
-Scholarships are gift aid that do not have to be repaid.
-Visit the Drexel Central website to learn more about Grants and Scholarships offered at Drexel.
+Scholarships and grants are gift aid that do not need to be repaid.
+There are many different kinds of scholarships and grants available to Drexel students.
+Scholarships and grants can be awarded based on factors such as a student's academic performance, athletic achievement, or financial need.
+They may be provided by universities, private agencies and organizations, or the state in which a student resides.